GeneSJC/walkMVC/README.md

 The aim of this structure is to allow the developer to quickly define the model data in PHP:
 a) DB tables with the ORM
-b) The form structure with jquery.dform
+b) The HTML-form structure with jquery.dform

 Additionally, support for REST is incorporated with slim.
 However, there are still some things to fix there - see todo.txt